ml4a/ml4a-ofx/apps/README.md

 #### ConvnetViewer (TBD)

 View the activations of a trained convnet.
 In the future, this may be merged with ConvnetOSC as a single application which enables viewing, encoding, sending OSC, and importing image sets.

+#### ReverseImageSearch

+Search for most similar images in an image collection, given a query image.
+Analyze it first, then save the results for real-time browsing.